 Positive Reinforcement in Operant Conditioning

-According to Operant Conditioning, positive reinforcement is the positive response that is given to an employee who displays good behaviour.
+According to Operant Conditioning, positive reinforcement is the positive response that is given to an employee who displays good behavior.
 This positive response increases the chance that the employee will display the good behaviour more often.
 Rewards are a form of motivation to repeat good behaviour, but aren’t essential.
 However, if rewards are chosen, they could be financial bonuses, days off or other encouraging measures.
 After Herzberg’s research, we know that rewards boost extrinsic motivation.
 Intrinsic motivation, however, proves to be more durable and more satisfying.

 Negative Reinforcement in Operant Conditioning

 An example.
 A project manager could ask his team members to send him a report on progress and completed deadlines every day.
 In general, this is considered to be an unpleasant task.
 After several weeks of good behaviour, the manager might consider reducing the frequency of these reports to once a week.
-In doing so, the manager removes a negative behavioural consequence to encourage good behaviour.
+In doing so, the manager removes a negative behavioural consequence to encourage good behavior.

 A warning is an example of punishment.
 A warning is a punishment that’s imposed upon an employee who arrives late at the office in the morning.
-This discourages this employee from being late again, undesired behaviour.
+This discourages this employee from being late again, undesired behavior.

 According to Operant Conditioning, eradication refers to stopping learned behaviour, for instance by refraining from giving positive reinforcement to someone.
 Eradication implies the absence of reinforcements in general, to increase the chance of reducing undesired behaviour.
 Often, this is done by ending behaviour employees have learned during a certain period.